Eschatologue/CM_wiki/docs/class/paladin/index.md

 Your blessed touch can heal wounds.
 You have a pool of healing power that replenishes when you take a Long Rest.
 With that pool, you can restore a total number of Hit Points equal to five times your Paladin level.

-As a Bonus Action, you can touch a creature (which could be yourself) and draw power from the pool of healing to restore a number of Hit Points to that creature, up to the maximum amount remaining in the pool.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can touch a creature (which could be yourself) and draw power from the pool of healing to restore a number of Hit Points to that creature, up to the maximum amount remaining in the pool.

 In addition, you can expend 5 Hit Points from the pool of healing to remove the Poisoned condition from the creature, rather than using those points to restore Hit Points.